Cannabis may help temporarily reduce anxiety symptoms. But for some people, it may also make anxiety worse.

 Consider these tips:

 - Go for CBD over THC.
-If you’re new to marijuana, start with a product that contains only CBD or a much higher ratio of CBD to THC.
+If you’re new to cannabis, start with a product that contains only CBD or a much higher ratio of CBD to THC.
 Remember, higher levels of THC are what tend to make anxiety symptoms worse.

 - Go slow.
 Start with a low dose.
 Give it plenty of time to work before using more.